GenieFramework/Genie.jl/README.md

 The controllers can be nested as needed, in order to define logical hierarchies.

-Controller methods must take as argument the following tuple, `(p::Genie.GenieController, params::Dict{Symbol, Any}, req::Request, res::Response)`. `p::Genie.GenieController` is an instance of the designated controller (mainly used for dispatch), `params::Dict{Symbol, Any}` contains any parameters (`GET`, `POST`, etc) sent with the request, while the `req::Request` and `res::Response` are the raw HttpServer Request and Response objects.
+Controller methods must take as argument the following tuple, `(p::Genie.GenieController, params::Dict{Symbol, Any}, req::Request, res::Response)`. `p::Genie.GenieController` is an instance of the designated controller, `params::Dict{Symbol, Any}` contains any parameters (`GET`, `POST`, etc) sent with the request, while the `req::Request` and `res::Response` are the raw HttpServer Request and Response objects.

+##### app/resources/packages/controller.jl

 ```julia
 module API